International Documentation Fund on Art Naïf

 Passion makes the world go round

-It’s been twenty years since I visited my first naïf exhibition; to think back to that single moment means going back not just in time, but also travelling backwards through the experiences which have contributed to the creation of FIDAN today.
+It’s been thirty years since I visited my first naïf exhibition; to think back to that single moment means going back not just in time, but also travelling backwards through the experiences which have contributed to the creation of FIDAN today.

 Thanks to a casual series of events, and to my boundless curiosity, I began to follow the thread of Art Naif around Europe, pushed by the desire to get to know better and better a reality with dim borders.
 Travelling, getting to know, understanding, and then again travelling, getting to know, understanding, more and more, to discover more, eager to find new, unexpected information.